6 Common Mistakes when Hiring Employees in China

 - If the employment contract term is more than three years, the probation period shall not exceed six months.

 At the same time, if an employer only sets a probation period but did not mention the length of the employment in the labor contract; the probation period is considered as the length of the employment and there will be no probation period.

 Below are a few common mistakes that frequently occur when hiring employees in China.
 These flaws can affect the employment relationship from start to finish.
 The employment relationship in China is highly localized and entering an employment relationship without professional advice and assistance could lead to a large legal risk and additional costs.
 In order to avoid these mistakes and have a stable employment relationship, it is strongly recommended that you use a professional employment contract and hire a professional HR company to help you through the process.

 What is HROne?

-HROne is non-state-owned consulting firm based in Shanghai that helps foreign companies enter and develop their operations in Mainland China, Hong Kong, Taiwan and Macau.
+HROne is a non-state-owned consulting firm based in Shanghai that helps foreign companies enter and develop their operations in Mainland China, Hong Kong, Taiwan, and Macau.

 If you have any further questions, please get in touch with our consultants.